Orange, California: Crime

-From data, Orange is safer than 35% of U.S. cities, and Orange's violent crime rate is lower than the national average of 4 violent crimes per 1,000 residents at about 1 per 1,000 residents.
-Property crime rate is higher, at almost 16 property crimes per 1,000 residents, still lower than the national and state averages by at least 6.
-There were 94 crimes per square mile in Orange, higher than the state average of 83, and at least 70 crimes higher than the national average of about 28.
+Crime data showed that Orange was safer than 35% of U.S. cities, and that its violent crime rate of about one per 1,000 residents was lower than the national average of four per 1,000.
+Its property crime rate was higher, at almost 16 property crimes per 1,000 residents, though still lower than the national and state averages.
+There were 94 crimes per square mile in Orange, higher than the state average of 83 and national average of about 28.

-Statistically, year after year crime has continually decreased by 10%.
+2020 data indicated that year after year crime had continually decreased by 10%.

 On March 31, 2021, four people were killed and two more were injured in a mass shooting at an office complex along Lincoln Avenue in north Orange.